xRebellion/MavisBot/README.md

 # MavisBot
 Mavis (discord bot).
 Currently focusing on music, may branch to other features.

-note: I do not recommend one to follow this project's structure - it is still very messy as I currently do not have time yet to clean up.
+note: I do not recommend one to follow this project's structure if you're using this as practice reference.

-## To-do list for things in the future:
-- Convert to TypeScript (I'm not a big fan of using weak-typed languages in bigger projects) **(Currently rewriting)**
-- As a side effect of the first one, doing a huge clean up with the way things are placed and called is also within my list (some that is already within my radar is src/command/command.js (the way commands are managed), src/music/embed, and especially src/music/main.js.
-There's probably more, but I'll deal with that later)
-- and probably more things that I haven't thought of right now ...
+For a cleaner project structure and more neatly written code, you can see it here https://github.com/xRebellion/MavisBotRewrite (Although it uses TypeScript).